skriegman/img/README.md

 1. Citing
 ------

-A full list of papers which contributed to the development of this code base may be found in Section 6.
-If using this code for academic purposes please cite the following two papers and consider citing any relevant publications from Section 6.
+If using this code for academic purposes please cite the following two papers

 Physical simulation: